dreamind/ix/workshops/interactive/index.md

 <img src="assets/ajax.png">

-Download [`ajax.zip`](assets/ajax.zip) and upload the ZIP file to IVLE.
+Download [`ajax-xml.zip`](assets/ajax-xml.zip) and upload the ZIP file to IVLE.
 This package demonstrates a simple calculator using Ajax call in jQuery.
 Clicking the button will send the expression (data) as part of the Ajax call to a Python script (ajax.py).
-The result of the expression is returned back by the Python script either as XML or JSON.
+The result of the expression is returned back by the Python script as XML data.
 The success event handler will then display the result in the textarea on page.

 The minimum skeleton for an Ajax call is as the following:

-    function formSubmit(){
     $.ajax( {
       type        : "POST",
       url         : "ajax.py",                 // server script
-            dataType    : $('input:radio:checked').val(), // json or xml
-            data        : $('#testform').serialize(),     // put all the form data
+      data        : request_data,              // data input to server
+                                               // e.g. form input: $('#form-id').serialize()
-            success     : function(data) {                // event handler
+      success     : function(response_data) {  // success event handler
-                // handling the data here
+        // handling the response here
       }
-        } );
-        return false; // prevent form submission
-    }
+    });

+\\{div class="exercise"

+#### Exercise

 Inspect the `ajax.py` to see how the Ajax response is constructed.
+Modify both `ajax.py` and `ajax.html` to provide an option to the user for selecting the format of the Ajax response (either as XML or JSON).

+\\}